greatcan11/Interactive-Lab-Hub/Lab 3/README.md

 ## Test the system
 Try to get at least two people to interact with your system.
 (Ideally, you would inform them that there is a wizard _after_ the interaction, but we recognize that can be hard.)

->Caitlin's housemate, Michael, was able to test out the system.
-He has some technical experience and already knew that there was probably wizarding involved since he reasoned that there is a lack of image processing or a computer vision library and with only using a web socket, there wouldn't be enough resources to determine facial resources.
+>Our housemates were able to test out the system.
+Particularly, Caitlin's housemate, Michael, has some technical experience and already knew that there was probably wizarding involved since he reasoned that there is a lack of image processing or a computer vision library and with only using a web socket, there wouldn't be enough resources to determine facial resources.
 However, he thought that monitoring the system was great!
 He said it was really convenient to not have to click on anything and Bill just starts and stops due to voice activated integration.

 Answer the following: